 As you compare Medicare Supplement quotes, you might consider the popularity of available Medigap plans.
 The most popular Medigap plans are usually the ones that cover the most benefits.

-- The next most popular plan is Plan G. 13% of all Medigap beneficiaries were enrolled in Plan G in 2017.
+- The next most popular plan is Plan G. 27% of all Medigap beneficiaries are enrolled in Plan G.2

-The following table shows how popular each of the 10 standardized plans were in 2017.
+The following table shows the popularity of each of the 10 standardized Medigap plans.

 |Rank||Plan||Share of total*|

 |*Percentages do not add up to 100% because discontinued and waiver state plans are not included.|

 Medicare SELECT is a less expensive type of Medigap plan that is only available in certain states.
 Medicare SELECT plans can be any one of the 10 standardized plans.